jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/devsecops/index.md

 ---
 slug: solutions/devsecops/
 title: 'DevSecOps: Integration of security in the SDLC'
-description: Fluid Attacks integrates security in your development and operations processes (from any SDLC stage) to achieve the reliable DevSecOps methodology.
+description: With Fluid Attacks, you can integrate security into your DevOps approach at any time in your SDLC and ensure your team's accountability.
 keywords: Fluid Attacks, Solutions, DevSecOps, DevOps, Ethical Hacking, SDLC, Security
 identifier: DevSecOps
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1619735154/airs/solutions/solution-devsecops_jgeyje.webp